miklevin/MikeLev.in/_posts/2025-04-06-cursor-ai-terminal-agent-mode.md

 ## Understanding Cursor's Rule System

-Interesting!
+> Interesting!
 It's not just one big rules text-blob like I thought.
+When I
-When I entered it in, the UI changed.
-I was prompted to give a rule name, so I gave it `nix-rules`, which became:
+> entered it in, the UI changed.
+I was prompted to give a rule name, so I gave
+> it `nix-rules`, which became...

 ### Rule File Location and Structure

 `.cursor` > `rules` > `nix-rules.mdc`

-And a UI appeared with this menu option to choose between Rule Types:
+When I tried adding a rule in what appeared to be a giant text field, and which assume to be their old UI for some big global rule, a new granular-rule UI appeared with this menu option to choose between `Rule Types`:

 - Always: This rule is attached to every chat and command+k request
 - Auto Attached: File pattern matches